jimmycaille/ArduinoPIDCtrl/README.md

 * R2 limits the LED current : 220Ω is a good value and is calculed as follows :
   * R = (Vcc-Vf)/I = (5.0V-2.8V)/0.01A) = 220Ω
-  * Vf being the forward voltage drop of the led (Red ~2.8V) and I the desired current (10mA), that's the worst case scenario as LEDs tends to have a higher voltage drop and the Arduino Nano can deliver 20mA per pin
+  * Vf being the forward voltage drop of the led (Red ~2.8V) and I the desired current (10mA), that's the worst case scenario as LEDs tends to have a higher voltage drop and the Arduino Nano can deliver up to 20mA per pin

 ## Log
 ### TODO